Self-Employed Dental and Vision Insurance

 - Finally, 50% of advanced procedures like crowns and bridges are also covered by the provider.

-Naturally, if you elect a plan with lower monthly or yearly costs, then the coverage in this structure might be reduced or not apply at all.
-Read the plan details carefully to be sure.
+Naturally, if you elect a dental insurance plan with lower monthly or yearly costs, then the coverage in this structure might be reduced or not apply at all.
+Read the dental plan details carefully to be sure.

 HMOs (Dental Health Maintenance Organizations)—provide you access to a specific network of dentists and facilities.
 You pay a monthly premium and have to stay in network.